-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the the City of Mandurah, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the City of Mandurah, and Employment locations for the Destination Zones they work in and how they arrive there.

 |Local workers method of travel to work|

-In 2016, there were 442 people in the who caught public transport to work (train, bus, tram or ferry) in City of Mandurah, compared with 16,294 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2021, there were 538 people who caught public transport to work (train, bus, tram or ferry) in the City of Mandurah, compared with 18,558 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the City of Mandurah and Western Australia were:
+The major differences between the method of travel to work of the workforce in the City of Mandurah and the Western Australia workforce were:

-- A smaller percentage of local workers who walked only (1.6% compared to 2.8%)
+- A larger percentage of local workers who did not go to work (13.4% compared to 11.8%)

-The largest changes in the method of travel of work of the workforce in the City of Mandurah between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the City of Mandurah between2016 and 2021 were: